ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

 where $(\cdot)^{-1}$ denotes the inverse of $q$; $\|q\|$ represents the norm of $q$; $\tilde{\mathcal{P}}_{src}^{ctr}$, $\tilde{\mathcal{P}}_{dst}^{ctr}$ represent the center point coordinates of $\mathcal{P}_{src}$ and $\mathcal{P}_{dst}$, respectively.

-To ensure the performance of the Importance Scoring Head, during the training phase, we specifically design the importance scoring loss $\mathcal{L}_s$ to supervise the prediction of $q$ and $\sigma_p$. $\mathcal{L}_s$ consists of the global reconstruction loss weighted by importance score $\mathcal{L}_q$ and the scoring loss $\mathcal{L}_\sigma$, where $\mathcal{L}_q$ is used to supervise the prediction of $q$, and $\mathcal{L}_\sigma$ is used to supervise the prediction of $\sigma_p$.
+To ensure that the Importance Scoring Head can properly score the matching of feature points, during the training phase, we specifically design the importance scoring loss $\mathcal{L}_s$ to supervise the prediction of $q$ and $\sigma_p$. $\mathcal{L}_s$ consists of the global reconstruction loss weighted by importance score $\mathcal{L}_q$ and the scoring loss $\mathcal{L}_\sigma$, where $\mathcal{L}_q$ is used to supervise the prediction of $q$, and $\mathcal{L}_\sigma$ is used to supervise the prediction of $\sigma_p$.
 Specifically, $\mathcal{L}_q$ is represented by the global reconstruction loss weighted by $\sigma_p$; $\mathcal{L}_\sigma$ is represented by cross-entropy with labels all being 1.
 Since the network weights are optimized in the direction that reduces $\mathcal{L}_s$ during training, for correctly paired point pairs, $\mathcal{L}_q$ can be reduced by predicting the correct $q$; for incorrectly paired point pairs, $\mathcal{L}_q$ needs to be reduced by predicting a smaller $\sigma_p$.
 Meanwhile, to prevent the model from reducing $\mathcal{L}_q$ by predicting small (or even all-zero) $\sigma_p$ for all point pairs, $\mathcal{L}_\sigma$ calculates the loss with a vector of all ones.
 This ensures that for correctly paired point pairs, the model predicts $\sigma_p$ as close to 1 as possible, and $\mathcal{L}_q$ can only be reduced by predicting the correct global rigid transformation, thus avoiding the trivial solution where $\sigma_p$ is extremely small or all zero in this case.
 At this point, $\sigma_p$ can be used to represent the contribution of point pairs to registration.